Operation Rösselsprung (1944): 500th SS Parachute Battalion

 The second wave of 220 troops based on the training company of the 500th SS Parachute Battalion was to insert by parachute at midday.

 Rybka does not appear to have planned for any significant contingencies such as errors in the intelligence on the location of Tito's headquarters.
 His only known contingency plan was that he would fire a red signal flare to order all available forces to converge on his position for subsequent tasks.

-On 22 May 1944, the 500th SS Parachute Battalion was transported to airfields at Nagy-Betskerek, Zagreb and Banja Luka, dressed in Wehrmacht uniforms for security reasons.
+On 22 May 1944, the 500th SS Parachute Battalion was transported to airfields at Nagy-Betskerek (Zrenjanin), Zagreb and Banja Luka, dressed in Wehrmacht uniforms for security reasons.
 The troops were not briefed on the operation until a few hours before it was launched.
 They then linked up with their transport aircraft, including the ten-man Luftwaffe DFS230 gliders that would deliver the glider-borne troops onto their objectives.
 By 24 May, all preparations for the airborne assault were complete.